New York Combat Sambo is a division of American Sambo, LLC © 2003-2018 All rights reserved.

-Stephen is in great demand as an instructor of martial arts and combatives, having taught across the United States and internationally.
+Stephen is in great demand as a coach, having taught across the United States and internationally.
 Over the years Mr. Koepfer has counted among his academy students many military or law enforcement professionals including United Nations and Department of State Diplomatic Security Officers, NYPD, FBI, DEA and NY State Court Officers.
 He has been a guest instructor at West Point Military Academy, Ft.
 Campbell Combatives Program, the FKE training facility and Suvorov Military Academy in St. Petersburg, Russia and the Lowell, Arkansas Police Department defensive tactics program.

 Since childhood Stephen has dreamed of working in the film and television industry; even having attended film-making camp during several summers of his youth.
 As he grew older he continued to experiment with film-making.
 At first with an old super-8 camera of his father's and later with modern digital technology.
-After high school, where Stephen focused on visual art, he attended the School of Visual Arts in New York City on a full scholarship for Advertising and Graphic Design.
-He earned is Master’s Degree in Creative Arts Therapy from Hofstra University in 1998.
+After high school, where Stephen focused on visual art, he attended the School of Visual Arts in New York City on a full scholarship, earning his BFA.
+He earned is Master’s Degree from Hofstra University in 1998.

 While Stephen's professional life after college took him away from film and television, it was his life-long involvement in martial arts that brought him back to his original love.
 Recognized for his expertise, Stephen served as a technical adviser for Human Weapon (History Channel, 2008) and the season one finale of Dhani Tackles the Globe (Travel Channel, 2009), where he also appeared as himself.
-Stephen's inauguration as a producer came in 2011 with the acclaimed feature documentary New York Mixed Martial Arts (2011).
+Stephen's inauguration as a producer came in 2011 with the acclaimed feature documentary New York Mixed Martial Arts.
 Stephen has been in front or or behind the camera on several other television, film and web-based projects in various roles including producer, director, actor, stunts and fight choreographer.
-Most recently Stephen was a producer of Girl Fight: A Muay Thai Story (2015) and Producer/Co-Director Concrete and Crashpads: Stunts in New York (2016)

 Tyga started wrestling in 10th grade at Mt.
 Vernon High School in Mt.
 Vernon, NY in 1993.
 His first year wrestling, he quickly realized that there was more to wrestling than what he saw on T.V. as he finished with a 14-10 record.
 His second year he quickly turned that around with a 29-3 record, 3 consecutive tournament championships, became divisional champion and became co-captain of the team.
 He accredits this to the training he received at NY Athletic Club under coach Sonny Greenhalgh (World Freestyle Champion from Iran), Hamid Kermanshah, Florian Ghinea (2x Romanian National Freestyle champion and 2x Division 3 national champion at Montclair State).
 In his senior year, he posted a 33-2 record, became divisional champion again and finished 2nd in the Section 1 championships.